 find details online about this before you travel to Kenya.

 Depending on your purpose of travel, choose your dressing accordingly.

-For safari, light clothing is recommended.
+For safari in Kenya, light clothing is recommended.

 During the day, a light shirt/blouse/t-shirt is just perfect.

 You can wear this with a pair of shorts or a skirt.

 However, maintain a modest length of the shorts/skirts as ones that are

 too short may have you frowned upon by the locals